Rembrandt is one of the most famous Dutch artists to have ever lived. Most people have heard about him and his name.

 What Was The Focus Of Renaissance Art?

-The focus of Renaissance art was on the classics of Greek and Rome, humanist philosophy, and the study of the human figure.
+Renaissance art focused on the classics of Greek and Rome, humanist philosophy, and the study of the human figure.
 Realism was also an essential part of renaissance art.
 The great artists of the Renaissance also became great anatomists and studied human beings.

 By clicking here, you can learn more by reading What Was The Focus Of Renaissance Art?.